Yamaha FZ600 Chain Guide Swingarm Protector

 Install the forward bolt hole top hat and bolt with a small amount of threadlock but don't fully tighten yet.

-fig2.3
+fig2.3 |

 Slide the swingarm back along the swingarm as far as the front bolt will allow so the front claws of the chain guide are snug against the front tube of the swingarm.

 Install the aft bolt with a small amount of threadlock.
 Note this is under some tension as it pulls the guid tightly over the swingarm.
-If it is too tight, you may have to adjust the guide slightly (see a guide at the bottom of the install guide).
+If it is too tight, you may have to adjust the guide slightly (see the guide at the bottom of the install guide).
+Finally you can tighten the fitting bolts and reinstall the swingarm.
+Be careful not to over torque the two mounting bolts as you can crack the hollow plastic part.

 Adjusting the fit of the chain guide